P85145/Project2-1304/README.md

 console.log("Hmmm... " + makeFood + "!");
 console.log("I will be full after eating this pizza.");
 if ("I am hungry." === true) {
 	//what happens if true
-	if (makeFood +  ", it will fill my stomach.");
-		console.log("I won't be hungry after I eat the pizza.");
+	if (makeFood +  ", it will fill my stomach.") console.log("I won't be hungry after I eat the pizza.");
 	} else {
 		console.log("I won't need to eat.");
 	}

 // Boolean Function
 if (makeFood === true) {